jaxernst/svelte-boids/README.md

 # Svelte + Boids

-An implementation of Boid's algorithm
+An interactive flocking simulation based on Boid's algorithm

 See the live demo [here](https://digital-journey-hub.vercel.app/)!